yangli3/hiring-engineers/answers.md

 ## Setup the environment
-1. First, let's install Vagrant which will help you build and manage virtual machines easily.
+1. First, let's install Vagrant which would help you build and manage virtual machines easily.
 2. On your computer, download and install the [appropriate package](https://www.vagrantup.com/downloads) of Vagrant for your opearting system.
 3. Launch a command prompt or terminal, run the command ```vagrant``` to verify that Vagrant has been installed successfully.
 4. Next, we need to initialize a Vagrant project in order to build a Linux virtual machine, simply follow these [3 steps](https://learn.hashicorp.com/tutorials/vagrant/getting-started-project-setup?in=vagrant/getting-started), and then you will have a fully running virtual machine in VirtualBox running Ubuntu 18.04 LTS 64-bit.
-5. When you initilized a Vagrant project, a box has been installed automatically to quickly clone a virtual machine, [configure the box](https://learn.hashicorp.com/tutorials/vagrant/getting-started-boxes?in=vagrant/getting-started#use-a-box) so it will be used as a base by your project.
+5. After you initilize a Vagrant project, a box has been installed automatically to quickly clone a virtual machine, [configure the box](https://learn.hashicorp.com/tutorials/vagrant/getting-started-boxes?in=vagrant/getting-started#use-a-box) so it will be used as a base by your project.
 6. Once the box is configured, you are ready to boot your very first Vagrant environment! :checkered_flag: Run the command ```vagrant up``` from your terminal.
 7. Once the VM is booted, since there is no GUI, you can SSH into the VM to interact with it.
 Run ```vagrant ssh``` to start an SSH session, run ```logout``` to get out of the SSH session.
 8. Other things you can do with your VM: run ```vagrant suspend``` to suspend the machine, ```vagrant halt``` to gracefully shut down the machine, and ```vagrant destory``` to destory the machine which removes all traces.